 Although it is our goal to resolve complaints at the campus level, there may be times when a complainant is not satisfied with the outcome.
 In these situations, the complainant is encouraged to contact the California Community Colleges Chancellor's Office.
-The form to submit your complaint can be found at http://californiacommunitycolleges.cccco.edu/ ComplaintsForm.aspx.
+The form to submit your complaint can be found at www.cccco.edu/Complaint-Process-Notice.
 There is a separate link for discrimination complaints.